Bad Managers

 Fail to set or respect work-life boundaries, expecting constant availability from the team.

-Overlook or ignore conflicts, cliques, or toxic behaviours within the team, failing to manage team dynamics effectively rather than being attentive and addressing issues before they escalate.
+Overlook or ignore conflicts, cliques, or toxic behaviours within teams, failing to manage team dynamics effectively rather than being attentive and addressing issues before they escalate.

 Fail to inspire by not taking steps to motivate or energise a team, leading to a lack of motivation and enthusiasm rather than finding ways to motivate and align work and goals with a sense of purpose.

-Resist new ideas or changes, clinging to outdated methods or processes, which shows inflexibility rather than embracing innovation and adapting to changing circumstances.
+Resist new ideas or changes, clinging to outdated methods or processes, showing inflexibility rather than embracing innovation and adapting to changing circumstances.

 Regularly focus on the negative and highlight what a team is doing wrong without acknowledging successes.